European Currency Unit

 As a unit of account, the ECU was not a circulating currency and did not replace or override the value of the currency of EEC member countries.
 However, it was used to price some international financial transactions and capital transfers.

 Exchange rate

 Using a mechanism known as the "snake in the tunnel", the European Exchange Rate Mechanism was an attempt to minimize fluctuations between member state currencies—initially by managing the variance of each against its respective ECU reference rate—with the aim to achieve fixed ratios over time, and so enable the European Single Currency (which became known as the euro) to replace national currencies.

 Hard ECU proposal

 In 1990 the British Chancellor of the Exchequer John Major proposed the creation of a 'hard' ECU, which different national currencies could compete against and, if the ECU was successful, could lead to a single currency.
-The move was seen by France and Germany as a wrecking tactic, especially when the increasingly Eurosceptic Thatcher announced her outright opposition to the European Economic and Monetary Union (EMU), and the idea was abandoned.
+The move was seen by France and Germany as a wrecking tactic, especially when Margaret Thatcher, the increasingly Eurosceptic British Prime Minister, announced her outright opposition to the European Economic and Monetary Union (EMU), and the idea was abandoned.